TheNetworker/eve-ng-tools/README.md

 # eve-ng-tools

 EVE-NG tools, A Utility to make operations with EVE-NG more friendly.
-Also it support different snapshot operations with same style as Libvirt/KVM
+Also it supports different snapshot operations with same style as Libvirt/KVM.

 Also, this tool could be used to assist in migration from KVM to EVE-NG.
-Full details are described here\
+Full details are described in the following blog post

 https://basimaly.wordpress.com/2022/02/01/migrating-from-kvm-to-eve-ng/